cenzwong/blog/Accessing-dtap-in-pods/readme.md

 ![image](https://user-images.githubusercontent.com/72959956/119443704-9cc92180-bd5c-11eb-8fce-b6b53823336c.png)

 This will result in mounting a lot of files at /opt/bdfs/ of your pod.
-If you can see these files in your pod, this means that your pod is DataTap enabled, and you are now ready to access the files in DataTap.
+If you can see the files, shown below, in your pod, this means that your pod is DataTap enabled, and you are now ready to access the files in DataTap.\
 ![image](https://user-images.githubusercontent.com/72959956/119444172-66d86d00-bd5d-11eb-8cfa-053b692963e5.png)

 ```